-5.1.3.
+6.1.3.
 Collecting highlights, insights and best practices

 IRIS considers that contributing to developing skills and capacity in the 'soft skills' of communication and engagement is key to accelerating roll out of smart city initiatives.
 Using the core communication group, a common documentation of highlights and insights for practitioners will be shared as content during the project and compiled in a lessons learnt focused deliverable at the end of the project (D10.12).
-The first update of D10.1 in M12 will develop this collection and sharing further.